Cycling in Yorkshire & Beyond

 The Côte de Parbold is 1.8km at an average 5.6%.

-Next the riders are on the B5375 Appley Lane North to Appley Bridge, over the Leeds & Liverpool Canal and the river Douglas, and on Appley Lane South to Bank Top and Roby Mill.
+Next the riders turn right on the B5375 Appley Lane North.
+At Appley Bridge they go over the railway, the Leeds & Liverpool Canal and the river Douglas.

 The Stage 2 finish is in Liverpool.